-At KS4 we are studying the new AQA GCSE History specification covering a period study, thematic study, wider world depth study and a British depth study that includes the historic environment.
+Meanwhile at KS4, students extend their learning with the AQA GCSE History specification covering a period study, thematic study, wider world depth study and a British depth study that includes the historic environment.
 The topics studied include: Conflict and tension, 1918–1939; Russia, 1894–1945: Tsardom and communism; Health and the people: c1000 to the present day; and Edward I 1272-1307.

-Students develop key learning skills in History as well as extending their knowledge and understanding of specified key events, periods and societies in local, British, and wider world history.
+Through this curriculum, the teaching and the learning, students develop key learning skills in History as well as extending their knowledge and understanding of specified key events, periods and societies in local, British, and wider world history.
 They develop as independent learners and as critical and reflective thinkers; being able to reach substantiated conclusions.
-Analysis and evaluation are built in to the subject and developed throughout.
+Analysis and evaluation are built into the subject and developed throughout.
 They also acquire the ability to ask relevant questions about the past, to investigate issues critically and to make valid historical claims by using a range of sources.
 They learn how and why different interpretations have been constructed and understand how accuracy and reliability affects utility.